SOSUS: Research

 As a result of the Hartwell group's recommendations, the Office of Naval Research (ONR) contracted with American Telephone and Telegraph Company (AT&T), with its Bell Laboratories research and Western Electric manufacturing elements, to develop a long range, passive detection system, based on bottom arrays of hydrophones.
 The system, using equipment termed Low Frequency Analyzer and Recorder and a process termed Low Frequency Analysis and Recording, both with the acronym LOFAR, was to be based on AT&T's sound spectrograph, developed for speech analysis and modified to analyze low-frequency underwater sounds.
 This research and development effort was given the name Project Jezebel.
 The origin of the project name was explained by Robert Frosch to Senator Stennis during a 1968 hearing.
 It was because of the low frequencies, "about the A below middle C on the piano" (about 100–150 cycles) and "Jezebel" being chosen because "she was of low character."
-This refers to A2 on the musical scale, which is technically two A's below middle C.

 Jezebel and LOFAR branched into the localization of submarines with the AN/SSQ-28 passive omnidirectional Jezebel-LOFAR sonobuoy introduced in 1956 for use by the air antisubmarine forces.
 That sonobuoy gave the aircraft cued by SOSUS access to the same low frequency and LOFAR capability as SOSUS.
 Bell Telephone Laboratories time delay correlation was used to fix target position with two or more sonobuoys in a technique named COrrelation Detection And Ranging (CODAR).
 This, and later specialized, sonobuoys equipped with a small explosive charge could be used in an active mode to detect the echo off the target.
 The active mode was named by engineers developing the technique "Julie" after a burlesque dancer whose "performance could turn passive buoys active."

 Related research, based at Columbia University's Hudson Laboratory, was designated Project Michael.
 Woods Hole Oceanographic Institution and Scripps Institution of Oceanography were also tasked to develop an understanding of long-range sound transmission under Project Michael.
 The need to better understand the acoustic environment drove much of the oceanographic research by both the Navy and institutions with Navy funding for oceanography.
 A major, long-term research program spanning over 25 years, the Long Range Acoustic Propagation Program (LRAPP), made significant progress in such understanding and influenced decisions in SOSUS, significantly the SOSUS expansion into the eastern Atlantic.